Skip to content

 Labour Law & Regulation

-5 April 20268 min readTenure
+29 March 20268 min readTenure

 qatarlegalbankingconsulting strategytech engineeringhealthcare

-The kafala sponsorship model hasn't completely vanished—it's worth being precise here.
+The kafala sponsorship model hasn't completely vanished, it's worth being precise here.
 Qatar retains a sponsorship requirement, but the system now functions fundamentally differently than it did five years ago.

 What remains: employers must be notified of job changes, and certain bureaucratic processes require sponsor involvement.
 But these are administrative, not restrictive.
 The power asymmetry has flipped.